goauthentik/authentik/website/docs/user-group-role/access-control/permissions.md

 You can see in the **User Object Permissions** table that the Admin user (`akaadmin`) and one other user (roberto) has permissions on Peter (that is, on the user object named Peter).

-Looking at another example, with a flow object called `default-recovery-flow` you can see that the Admin user (akadmin) has all object permissions on the flow, but roberto only has a few permissions on that flow.
+Looking at another example, with a flow object called `default-recovery-flow`, you can see that the Admin user (akadmin) has all object permissions on the flow, but roberto only has a few permissions on that flow.

 ![](./flow-page.png)